davidkfoss/aees-thesis-experiments/README.md

 - Newer result files log hardware/software metadata under `runtime_metrics.hardware`: GPU name(s) and memory, Python version, PyTorch and CUDA versions, cuDNN version, plus the runner's `num_workers` and `pin_memory` settings.
 - Some older archived result files predate that capture and may not contain a complete hardware/software metadata block.
 - Exact epoch-level or bitwise reproduction across machines is not guaranteed.
 GPU architecture, CUDA/cuDNN kernels, PyTorch/torchvision versions, and DataLoader/runtime behavior can introduce small trajectory differences.
-- For NLP experiments, tokenized datasets and HuggingFace model/tokenizer files should be cached before runtime-sensitive experiments. `--pretokenize-only` prepares tokenized datasets, and `--local-files-only` prevents new downloads once required files are cached.
+- For NLP experiments, tokenized datasets and HuggingFace model/tokenizer files should be cached before runtime-sensitive experiments. `--pretokenize-only` prepares tokenized datasets, and measured runs should use `--cache-dir`, `--tokenized-dataset-dir`, and `--local-files-only` once the required files are cached.
 - The `pulseopt` dependency is pinned through `pyproject.toml`; changing the pinned version changes the AEES implementation backing the runners.
 - Archived result files are treated as the authoritative source for the thesis tables and figures; the reporting scripts in `scripts/` consume them read-only.
 - Datasets and model/tokenizer caches are pulled into `.hf_cache/` and `data/` on first run.
 These directories are gitignored.